Some of the key questions raised during the University’s extensive engagement with the local community included:

-In developing plans, we have identified the need to accommodate around 560 to 600 more students on our existing Clive Booth Student Village site.
-Although overall student numbers at Oxford Brookes have remained static in recent years, and the University does not plan to significantly increase its student numbers, the demand for accommodation in Oxford has increased due to a changing student profile.
-The provision of new accommodation on our existing land is important in our commitment to meeting the council’s threshold for students living in the community and in replacing older rooms.
-The National Student Accommodation Survey (2021) from UCAS indicates a general demand for more students to be living in university accommodation.
+In developing plans, we have identified the need to accommodate around 600 more students on our existing Clive Booth Student Village site and this application is helping to meet that.
+Although overall student numbers at Oxford Brookes University have remained static in recent years, and the University does not plan to significantly increase its student numbers, the demand for accommodation in Oxford has increased due to a changing student profile.
+The provision of new accommodation on our existing land is important in our commitment to meeting the Council’s threshold for students living in the community and in replacing older rooms.

 How will the development affect the Conservation Area?